Life - Camp, Abuja

 The Holy Family Nursery and Primary School

 The activities and growth of the parish would not be complete without mentioning the support of the Our Lady of Apostles congregation.
 Their sisters have been responsible for assisting in sacraments and other parish activities.
 Their remarkable contribution can be seen in the Holy Family Nursery and Primary school.
 Though initiated in 1997 but it commenced in September 22nd 2000.
 The school is one of the evidences of growth and development in the parish.
 The number of staff and students have grown tremendously as the school continues to contribute to the total (spiritual, moral, intellectual, social, emotional and physical) development of the pupils/students, our children in the parish.
 The school is a constant pride of the parish.
-The current management of the school is; Fr.
-Anthony Olaniyan (SMA), the Administrator – Sr. Pauline Giaya (OLA), the Head Teacher – Mrs.Peace Edokwa, Mrs. Mercy Offorkaja.
+The school is managed by the Parish Priest and the Head/representative of the OLA Sisters.

 The Parish Clinic

 We are also thankful to record tremendous growth in the provision of medical support to parishioners.
 Our parish clinic was set up by Fr.
 Tomas Walsh in 1996 as a port of call for First Aid treatment to the construction workers that constructed the church building, which today is the parish clinic.
 Its operation is chiefly possible due to the benevolence and support of the parish, some benefactors and selfless workers.
 As at now, the clinic charges 30% of the cost of drugs issued to patients to meet the ever-increasing cost of running the clinic.
 It is also a port of call to the school children.
 We are proud to say that the clinic is wearing a new look with modern equipment and a conducive environment.
-It is currently being managed by the health committee of the parish, chaired by Dr. Victor Moghalu.
+It is managed by the health committee of the parish.

 The Laity